rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 Directory&reg; and how to use local domains to synchronize to Rackspace Hosted Email.

-Using Directory Sync for your organization includes these benefits:
+Using Directory Sync for your organization provides these benefits:

 - **Same sign-on**: Users have one password for their local network access and their email accounts for the same sign-on experience.